calcbench/python_api_client/README.md

     >>>import calcbench as cb
     >>>cb.standardized(company_identifiers=["MSFT", "GOOG"], point_in_time=True)

 :warning: **API access is not included in the standard Calcbench subscription.
-Talk to us before you start coding.**
+Talk to us@calcbench.com before you start coding.**

 ## Documentation